wet-boew/wet-boew-drupal/modules/custom/wetkit_widgets/README.md

 WetKit Widgets
 ================
-Allows the creation and reuse of fielded entities to add WET common types of content to your  layout!
+Allows the creation and reuse of fielded entities to add WxT-Drupal common types of content to your layout!

 Key Features
 * Tabbed Interface Custom Formatter